 That’s a good password — perhaps the best you can do in eight characters — but it’s not a great password.

 It’s estimated that such a password could be cracked (offline) in a little over 18 hours.2

-Doesn’t matter that you didn’t use words, or your name or anything else.
-Eight characters – 6,704,780,954,517,120 possible combinations and passwords – in less than a day.
+It doesn’t matter that you didn’t use words or your name or anything else.
+Eight characters – 6,704,780,954,517,120 possible combinations and passwords – can be hacked in less than a day.